stojk/yeaz-domain-adaptation/README.md

 ## Train CycleGAN
-Script arguments follow the established options nomenclature from the original cycleGAN repository (https://github.com/taesungp/contrastive-unpaired-translation).
+Training script arguments follow the established options nomenclature from the original cycleGAN repository (https://github.com/taesungp/contrastive-unpaired-translation).
 For more details see the comments in the code below.

 1. Preprocessing

-To preprocess the raw images for style transfer training, use the following command on both source and target datasets:
+To preprocess the raw images into patches for style transfer training, use the following command on both source and target datasets:

 ```bash
 $ python preprocess.py --src_path INPUT_FOLDER --dst_path OUTPUT_FOLDER